benbenbenbenbenben/jupp/README.md

 The jupp device (herein jupp) is an electronic low energy device capable of operation i. with battery support and ii. with energy harvested from an NFC RF field.

-The primary purpose of jupp is to a. store an EC private key and b. return a single use derived EC public key hash (f*) on contact with a NFC reader and c. store PIN-protected x509 certificate material for performing on-device cryptographic digests.
+The primary purpose of jupp is to a. store an EC private key (ipk) and b. return a single use derived EC public key hash (f*) on contact with a NFC reader and c. store PIN-protected x509 certificate material for performing on-device cryptographic digests.

 On a.; when a user first activates a jupp, it will generate a private key internally, which cannot be extracted.
 Additionally a user may initialise jupp by transmitting an off-device computed key as an NFC/NDEF write operation.